KVIL: Top 40

-KVIL-FM was the first station in the Dallas-Ft.
-Worth area to broadcast Top 40 on FM and in stereo.
+KVIL-FM was the first station in the Dallas–Fort Worth area to broadcast Top 40 on FM and in stereo.
 The initial attempt in April 1967 was bold, offering good personalities, such as Frank Jolley, Ron McCoy, Davie Lee and others right from broadcast school.
 KVIL's Program Director at the time of the change was David Norwood.
 KVIL offered some interesting programming including the first Dallas broadcast of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album, played in its entirety on the evening of its release.

 The 1967 to 1969 attempt to take on the Top 40 leader KLIF (then at 1190 AM) failed because FM was still a relatively new format and only a small percentage of people owned FM radios.
 FM was not a "standard" feature in original equipment car radios until the late 1970s, even though it had been an option since the early 1960s.
 Additionally, KVIL's AM station was only on the air during daylight hours.
 This was an era where evenings were critical to a Top 40 station's success in the ratings, for teen listening after dinner.
 The failing station suffered in several ways, including employees running off with the records (possibly in place of the pay they were likely not receiving).